HuyTran28/Search-Algorithms-Visualization/README.md

 ```

 - Use the interface to select an algorithm, generate a maze, and run the visualization.
-- Interact with the grid to set start, goal, and wall tiles.
+- Interact with the grid to set start and goal.

 ## License
 This project is for educational and demonstration purposes.